-Field Value Memory Usage Displays the usage of the working memory in MByte in relation to the available total working memory in MByte.
+Field Value CPU Usage Shows the utilization of the CPU in %.
+Memory Usage Displays the usage of the working memory in MByte in relation to the available total working memory in MByte.
 The usage is also displayed in brackets as a percentage.
+System Power Source For W2022ax/W2044ax: The access point can be powered via Power over Ethernet or via a power supply unit.
+Here you can see which type of power supply is currently connected.